-SUMMER 2018
+SUMMER 2019

-PIU will be offering a few selected courses for summer semester, from May 7 through August 18.
-Please check our website or contact our Guam campus after April 01, 2018 for information on summer application and courses being taught over the summer.
+PIU will be offering a few selected courses for summer semester, from May 6 through August 17.
+Please check our website or contact our campus after April 01, 2019 for information on applying for courses offered during the summer.